The guidance team otherwise known as 'The G-Team' is made up of 4 counsellors, 4 part time youth workers, and our Kaiawhina for Hotuwaipara.

 Act on your behalf with your consent

-We are lucky enough to have two awesome youth workers in our school.
-Laura and Dave are based in the Student Centre.
+We are lucky enough to have four awesome youth workers in our school.
+They are based in the Student Centre.
 They run programmes like the Breakfast club, girls or boys personal development groups, lunch time activities and heaps of other stuff.
 They also do mentoring with students who want a bit of extra support – but don’t want ‘counselling’.

 Out of School support/ Useful links